Research Area

 Join Us!

-Contact us to express interest in graduate studies or getting involved in research.
-Applications for directed study and honors projects are welcome at any time.
+Contact us to express interest.
+Undergraduate applications for directed study and honors projects are welcome at any time.

 Please include in your email:

-We do not respond to AI-generated emails, or emails that do not address the above questions.
+We do not respond to AI-generated emails, generic inquieries, or emails that do not address the above questions.

-Since we get a lot of inquiries, it is impossible to respond to everyone.
-However, we will try to respond to all promising applicants.
-The easiest way to join this lab as a graduate student is to have worked with us in the past, by contributing to one of our papers.
-If you are a local undergraduate student, please consider enrolling into Computational Cognitive Science, or simply send a brief email outlining your background and interest, and inquire about ways you could get involved with research.
+We will try to respond to all promising applicants.
+The easiest way to join this lab as a PhD student is to have worked with us in the past, by contributing to one of our papers.
+The easiest way to join this lab as an undergraduates is to send us your CV, transcript, and an email outlining your strenth in math, psychology, and prior research experience.